Infrared Thermography for Non-invasive Temperature Monitoring in Smallholder Beef Farm

 Infrared thermography, Beef cattle, Non-invasiveAbstract

-Infrared thermography (IRT) can measure the amount of radiation emitted by an object quickly, easily, and non-invasively.
-This study aims to find an alternative to rectal temperature in beef cattle by comparing the surface temperature measured by IRT with rectal temperature in different environmental stress index conditions.
-Body surface temperature was contactlessly measured by IRT in ten different regions, including the forehead, eyes, cheeks, muzzle, ears, neck, legs, costae, flank, and rump.
-Altogether, five Simmental-cross (SC) and five Limousin-cross (LC) cows raised on a local farm in Central Lampung regency, were examined twice a day, in the morning (07.00 AM, mild environmental stress index) and afternoon (12.00 AM, severe environmental stress index).
-Comparison of rectal and surface temperatures between morning and afternoon did not show any statistically significantly difference in both SC and LC cows.
-All body surfaces were statistically significantly lower (p<0.05) than rectal temperature.
-Among the body regions studied, the eye region exhibits the strongest corelation with a very weak corelation with the ambient temperature.
-We conclude that eye temperature measured by IRT can be used as an alternative to rectal temperature in beef cattle.
+Infrared thermography (IRT) can quickly, easily, and non-invasively measure the quantity of radiation that a thing releases.
+This study aims to find an alternative to rectal temperature measurement in beef cattle by comparing surface temperatures measured by IRT with rectal temperature under different environmental stress index conditions.
+Body surface temperatures were measured contactless using IRT at ten different regions, including the forehead, eyes, cheeks, muzzle, ears, neck, legs, costae, flank, and rump.
+A total of five Simmental-cross (SC) and five Limousin-cross (LC) cows, raised on a local farm in Central Lampung regency, were examined twice a day—once in the morning at 07:00 AM, mild environmental stress index) and once in the afternoon at 12:00 PM, severe environmental stress index).
+The comparison of rectal and surface temperatures between morning and afternoon showed no statistically significant difference in both SC and LC cows.
+All body surface temperatures were statistically significantly lower than rectal temperature.
+Among the body regions studied, the eye region exhibits the strongest correlation with rectal temperature, while showing a very weak correlation with the ambient temperature.
+We conclude that IRT-measured ocular temperature might be an alternative to rectal temperature in beef cattle.